LSSTDESC/BlendingToolKit/docs/source/install.rst

 * sep
 * tqdm

-and their specific versions are listed in the `pyproject.toml <https://github.com/LSSTDESC/BlendingToolKit/blob/main/pyproject.toml>`_ under the ``[tool.poetry.dependencies]`` section.
+and their specific versions are listed in the `pyproject.toml <https://github.com/LSSTDESC/BlendingToolKit/blob/main/pyproject.toml>`_ under the ``dependencies`` section.

 Install GalSim
 -------------------------------